 In order to be functional and pain-free, what we really need is mobility.
 Mobility, defined as our “ability to move” into the positions that our daily lives call for, is a byproduct of being flexible and having the requisite muscular strength, simultaneously.

-Being strong and stable in, for instance, a deep squat position, or deep knee bend, or an overhead reaching position – this is what is truly required.
+Being strong and stable in, for instance, a deep squat position, or deep knee bend, or an overhead reaching position – this is what is truly required (and it’s also why we generally regard mobility as more important than flexibility alone).

 Flexibility is a foundational attribute of being healthy, but we recommend not getting stuck in an endless loop of “working on flexibility” and neglecting other areas (like our athlete friend, discussed earlier in the article).